czyt/vaultwarden-binary/README.md

 # About

-just a tool run Every 8 Hours
+just a action which runs Every 8 Hours to extract latest vaultwarden server binary and web ,and make a release in this repo